Sed9yDataBank/Liana-Tasks/README.md

 ## Features

-* Simple Kanban Board To Manage Tasks And Subtasks
+* Simple kanban board to manage tasks and subtasks.
-* Board Members Invitation For Collaborative Projects
+* Board members invitation system for collaborative projects.
-* Status And Deadlines Management For Tasks And SubTask
+* Status and deadlines management.
-* Blog Section To Manage Your Boards Better
+* Blog section to get more in depth on how to use kanban boards more efficiently.

 To-do List:
-* Finish Coding The Frontend
+* Finish coding the frontend
-* Add Setting And History Changes Menu In Boards
+* Add setting and history changes menu in boards

 ## Status
-Project Is: _in progress_, Currentley Developing The Frontend Part To Connect With THe Features Added In Backend
+Project Is: _in progress_, Currentley Developing The Frontend Part

 ## Inspiration
 Project Inspired By Sedki Benzid.
 Based On Building A Easy, Free To Use Task Management Tool